 These typical cottage garden plants need to be sown in cool weather and tend to do better in places with cooler weather, preferring mild winters and cooler summers.
 They tend to begin blooming just before the temperature starts to really rise.
 Summer-flowering varieties are recommended for growing outside in areas where summers are not too hot and winters milder.

 ‘I like growing sweet peas up wigwams or tripods, because you can then put them in the border and they rise up and you get the colour working in with the plants around them,’ says the celebrity gardener Monty Don in Gardener’s World.

-Alternatively, if you don’t have a large garden, then sweet peas can easily be grown in deep containers on a patio or balcony provided they have vertical support.
+Alternatively, if you don’t have a large garden and are wondering how to grow sweet peas, they can easily be grown in deep containers as a patio planting idea or on a balcony garden provided they have vertical support.

 2. Sweet peas are hardy, so once the seedlings have sprouted the sweet peas can be moved outside into a cold frame or a sheltered area of the garden to get maximum sunlight.

 3. Once the seedlings have developed two pairs of leaves, pinch out the growing shoot just above the top pair to encourage more vigorous side shoots.

 4. Before the seedlings are ready to be planted out in spring, it’s important to prepare your site.
 Sweet peas are hungry plants, so fertilize the soil by digging in plenty of well rotted manure or organic matter.
 At this stage you can also prepare your supporting structure.
 Sweet peas are climbing plants and are best grown up a vertical support such as an obelisk, wigwam or jute netting.